stuartofmt/DuetLapse3/README.md

 If omitted the default is layer
 **example**

--detect layer     #Will capture an image on each layer change -detect pause     #Will capture an image if the printer is paused by the print gcode -detect none      #Will not capture an image other than as secified by -seconds
+-detect layer     #Will capture an image on each layer change<br>
+-detect pause     #Will capture an image if the printer is paused by the print gcode M226<br>
+-detect none      #Will not capture an image other than as secified by -seconds<br>

 *Notes on the use of -detect pause*
 When a pause is detected in the print gcode an image will be captured and a resume print command issued.